-Another reason to study incomplete neutralization in utterance-medial position is as follows: utterance-final segments are often lengthened, which is known as "final lengthening" [e.g., Klatt 1976, Wightman et al. 1992].
-This raises a potential concern for the study of incomplete neutralization: it may be the case that speakers incompletely neutralize only when they have time to do so.
+Another reason to study incomplete neutralization in utterance-medial position is as follows: utterancefinal segments are often lengthened, which is known as "final lengthening" (e.g., Klatt 1976, Wightman et al. 1992).
+This raises a potential concern for the study of incomplete neutralization: it may be the case that incomplete neutralization occurs only when the segments are lengthened.
 For example, speakers may implement the lengthening of the vowel preceding /d/, only when they have time to implement that gesture thanks to extra time provided by utterance-final lengthening.
-The question that arises is thus whether incomplete neutralization is observed, even without the extra time provided by utterance-final lengthening.
+Alternatively, it could be the case that the durational difference increases proportionally, as segments are lengthened by utterance-final lengthening, resulting in apparent incomplete neutralization.
+Therefore, a question arises as to whether incomplete neutralization is observed, even in the context where utterance-final lengthening is irrelevant.

-In summary, studying the phonetic implementation pattern of devoiced voiced obstruents in word-final, utterance-medical position is important for several reasons.
+In summary, studying the phonetic implementation pattern of devoiced obstruents in word-final, utterancemedical position is important for several reasons.

 Additionally, this study addresses another topic that has not been sufficiently addressed in the previous research: the difference between stops and fricatives.
-Stops and fricatives might differ in how they devoice, since voicing in stops and fricatives face different kinds of aerodynamic challenges [e.g., Davidson, 2016; Ohala, 1983; Solé, 2002; Żygis et al., 2012].
-In stops, maintaining voicing duration during closure is challenging, because the rise in intraoral air pressure, which results from stop closure, inhibits glottal airflow.
+Stops and fricatives might differ in how they devoice, since voicing in stops and fricatives face different kinds of aerodynamic challenges (e.g., Davidson 2016, Ohala 1983, Solé 2002, Żygis et al. 2012).
+In stops, maintaining voicing during closure is challenging, because the rise in intraoral air pressure, which results from stop closure, inhibits glottal airflow.
 Speakers often deal with this problem by expanding their oral cavity, thereby lowering the intraoral air pressure.
-However, this simple solution does not work for voiced fricatives, because fricatives require high glottal airflow to create supralaryngeal frication, which in turn makes it difficult to keep intraoral air pressure sufficiently high [Ohala, 1983; Solé, 2002].
-Therefore, voicing in fricatives requires more delicate articulatory maneuvers, compared with voicing in stops.
-Despite this difference, previous studies on incomplete neutralization usually focused on stops [e.g., Kulikov, 2012 for Russian; Roettger et al., 2011, 2014 for German; Warner et al., 2004 for Dutch], and a direct comparison between stops and fricatives is rarely done.
-As mentioned in section 1.3, Dmitrieva et al. [2010] and Kharlamov [2012, 2014] tested both stops and fricatives in utterance-final position.
-Again, since utterance-final position is not an ideal condition to look at phonological final devoicing, it still remains unclear whether stops differ in fricatives in terms of final devoicing.
+However, this simple solution does not work for voiced fricatives, because fricatives require high intraoral air pressure to cause frication in the first place (Ohala 1983, Solé 2002).
+Therefore, voicing in fricatives requires more delicate articulatory maneuvers compared with voicing in stops.
+Despite this difference, previous studies on incomplete neutralization usually focused on stops (e.g., Kulikov 2012 for Russian, Roettger et al. 2011, 2014 for German; Warner et al. 2004 for Dutch), and a direct comparison between stops and fricatives is rarely done.
+As mentioned in section 1.3, Dmitrieva et al. (2010) and Kharlamov (2012, 2014) tested both stops and fricatives in utterance-final position.
+Again, since utterance-final position is not an ideal condition to look at phonological final devoicing, it still remains unclear whether stops differ from fricatives in terms of final devoicing.
 Thus, it would be of interest to investigate how stops and fricatives may (or may not) differ in terms of how they devoice incompletely.

-To summarize, the present study examines incomplete word-final devoicing from a few new perspectives through a case study of Russian word-final devoicing in utterancemedial position both for stops and fricatives.
+To summarize, the present study examines incomplete word-final devoicing from a few new perspectives through a case study of Russian word-final devoicing in utterance-medial position for both stops and fricatives.
 The specific questions to be addressed in this study are: (i) will we observe incomplete neutralization in utterance-medial position? and (ii) do stops and fricatives behave the same way in terms of phonological devoicing?
-To this end, we adopt the experimental paradigm used in Roettger et al. [2011, 2014] for German final devoicing to examine Russian word-final devoicing in utterance-medial position.
+To this end, we adopt the experimental paradigm used in Roettger et al. (2011, 2014) for German final devoicing to examine Russian word-final devoicing in utterance-medial position.

-Throughout this paper, phonemic representations follow the latest IPA illustrations of Russian [Yanushevskaya and Bunčić, 2015].
-For the sake of typographical simplicity, we use [t] and [d] to represent dental stops without the diacritic.
+Throughout this paper, phonemic representations follow the latest IPA illustrations of Russian (Yanushevskaya and Bunčić 2015).
+For the sake of typographical simplicity, we use [t] and [d] without the diacritic to represent dental stops.